Speenhamland Primary School

 - 2.7: What specific intervention programmes does the school offer to children with SEND and are these delivered on a one to one basis or in small groups?

-Type / Title Intervention Type Phonics and reading support with a specialist SpLD teacher and follow-up with an experienced TA.
-Individual daily reading One to one Snap Maths One to one Handwriting/Motor Control Small group Propriaception activities Motivation For Change (M4C) One to one
+Type / Title Intervention Type Phonics intervention.
+One to one Individual daily reading One to one Handwriting/Motor Control Small group Propriaception activities Motivation For Change (M4C) One to one Precision Teaching One to one

 - 2.8: What resources and equipment does the school provide for children with SEND?